Kanyisa-Ntombini/logging-test/README.md

 I have created this project to check if I am able to create a logger that logs errors to the errors.log file when doing jasmine testing.

-The first function, printLogsOnly, just logs to the console and doesn't return anything.
-The second function, returnBooleanValue, returns either true or false according to the input parameter.
-It logs to the console.
+The first function, printLogsOnly, just logs to the console and doesn't return anything.(space, space, Enter) The second function, returnBooleanValue, returns either true or false according to the input parameter.
+It logs to the console.(space, space, Enter)
 The last function, throwError, logs to the console and throws an error.

 ## Findings